 How does this project save money?

-Cost savings will be achieved through reduced purchased power consumption, reduced disposal costs, and the production of a product whose profits could offset other costs.
+Cost savings will be achieved through reduced purchased power consumption, reduced disposal costs, and the production of a product whose profits could offset other costs and the production of Class A biosolids whose sale/reuse may help offset costs.